 This programme is a collaboration between four leading European universities in the field of agriculture and life sciences (Aarhus University, University of Hohenheim in Stuttgart, University of Natural Resources and Life Science in Vienna, and Warsaw University of Life Sciences).

 Students spend one year at their chosen home university and one year at their chosen host university, and receive degrees from both institutions.
 Each university takes a different thematic approach to organic food production, with Aarhus University’s specialisms including organic agriculture with a focus on animal or plant production, health, and welfare/nutrition.

 For detailed information on the different universities’ specialisms, visit www.eur-organic.eu.

 AN IDEAL STUDY ENVIRONMENT

-Denmark is a world leader in organic food production.
-Its government was one of the first to prioritise organic production, and an increasingly high percentage of food produced in Denmark today is organic.
+Denmark is a world leader in organic food production, which provides the ideal setting for specialising in this field.
+The Danish government was one of the first to prioritise organic production, and an increasingly high percentage of food produced in Denmark today is organic.

 This programme gives students an international profile, network and perspective.
-Students will be exposed to differing parameters in different countries and agriculture systems around the world.
-They will learn from their peers’ different ways of approaching a problem – very important in an increasingly globalised industry.
+Students will be exposed to differing parameters in different countries and agriculture systems around the world, and they will learn from their peers’ different ways of approaching a problem – a perfect preparation for a future career in an increasingly globalised industry.

-Graduates from the programme can choose from a wide range of careers in supporting organic farming development.
-Recent graduates have worked in research, with authorities and advisory services in primary production, and even in teaching.
+Graduates can choose from a wide range of careers in supporting organic farming development.
+Recent graduates have worked in research and in primary production with authorities and advisory services.

 PLACE OF STUDY